rocky-linux/documentation/docs/books/web_services/022-web-servers-nginx.md

 ### Configuration

-Nginx configuration is located in `/etc/nginx`:
+The location of the Nginx configuration is in `/etc/nginx/nginx.conf`.

-The `/etc/nginx/nginx.conf` file: global server configuration file.
+This configuration file is a global server configuration file.
 Settings affect the entire server.

 !!!
 NOTE

     The .htaccess file functionality known to Apache administrators does not exist in nginx!

-The `nginx.conf` file, stripped of all comments, is provided below for your information:
+Provided here is the `nginx.conf` file, stripped of all comments, for your information:

 ```bash
 user nginx;